dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Ostrich algorithm
 In computer science, the ostrich algorithm is a strategy of ignoring potential problems on the basis that they may be exceedingly rare.
 It is named for
 3 KB (434 words) - 17:14, 21 January 2019

-Algorithm (C++)
-the <algorithm> standard header.
-A handful of algorithms are also in the <numeric> header.
-All algorithms are in the std namespace.
-The algorithms in the
-3 KB (277 words) - 08:21, 29 November 2018

 Lehmer's GCD algorithm
 Lehmer's GCD algorithm, named after Derrick Henry Lehmer, is a fast GCD algorithm, an improvement on the simpler but slower Euclidean algorithm.
 It is mainly